chickencoins/rf-detr-seg/README.md

 # rf-detr-seg
-Repository for using rf-detr as segmentation model.
+epository for using rf-detr as segmentation model.

+This repository is just a preparatory phase and a private project space that can't guarantee any work success.